hughesbenm/hughesbenm.github.io/index.md

 ### Note
 You are booting into the iso file itself, there are several things that need to be done before booting into Arch itself, so make sure you do not actually shut down/restart the VM until everything is done, otherwise it might be difficult to rectify it and you might need to restart completely.

+Initially I didn't have 7-Zip installed, so i had to get that, then I tried to get a torrent file but didn't realize so the SHA was messed up, then finally got the right file and booted into VMWare.
+Unfortunately, I had forgotten to add the firmware="efi" line so I had to restart it all anyway.

 ## Partitioning the Drives
 You now should be in Arch Linux, with a command line up on the screen and essentially nothing else.
 The first thing to do is to separate the main drive into one for the root drive and one for EFI.
 To do this, take a look at the current drives are with the command